 Appearance: Adult lily beetles have a black head and legs combined with bright red wings.
 They grow to around 8mm long, so can be spotted relatively easily.
 Their eggs, which are laid on the underside of leaves are orangey-red.
 They emerge in mid-spring, having overwintered in sheltered spots such as among piles of leaves.

 Key Signs of Lily Beetle Damage: These beetles make clearly visible holes in leaves and a severe infestation may eat through all foliage on a plant.
-If a plant has been attacked by lily beetles in the summer, because this can affect bulb development the plant may not flower at all the following year.
+If a plant has been attacked by lily beetles it can affect bulb development and the plant may not flower at all the following year.

 Favourite Plants to Consume: They are almost entirely found on lilies and fritillaries; these at least are the only plants eggs are laid on.